 Our staff members will be glad to help you if you need extra assistance while you're here.

 You can use the following devices in the library only:

 - Hand-held magnifiers (3rd- and 4th-floor public desks)

 - Screen magnification and text-to-speech software on the fourth-floor Internet-access computers.
 Also, our catalog computers contain a zoom feature.
 See Reference (red desk) staff if you need assistance.

 The following items can be checked out of the library.
 The lending period is eight weeks.

 - Portable magnifiers (See the "Tech to Go" display on the 3rd floor, near the Readers' Services (green) desk.)

 Large print collection

 We offer a wide variety of large print books.
 Look for our large print collection on the 3rd floor.
-A helpful staff person at the desk will be able to help you find titles.
+A staff person at the Readers' Services desk can help you find titles.

 You can browse our large print collection online.